-For the fiscal year ended June 30, 2022, total revenues increased by \$344,155 from the prior year.
-However, 89,459 of the increase in revenue was the result of the GASB 68 adjustment.
-Operating revenues increased \$178,420 from FY2021 to FY2022.
-The continuation of grants from the Department of Rail and Public Transportation in support of RRRC's Commuter Services and Mobility Management programs, the Rural Transportation Planning grant from the Virginia Department of Transportation, and Chesapeake Bay watershed planning from the Department of Environmental Quality are important for RRRC's ability to continue providing support for successful, long-term projects.
+For the fiscal year ended June 30, 2023, total revenues increased by \$612,533 from the prior year. \$104,198 of the increase in revenue was the result of the GASB 68 adjustment.
+Operating revenues increased \$583,181 from FY2022 to FY2023.
+The continuation of annual grants from the Department of Rail and Public Transportation in support of RRRC's Commuter Services and Mobility Management programs, the Rural Transportation Planning grant from the Virginia Department of Transportation, and Chesapeake Bay watershed planning from the Department of Environmental Quality are important for RRRC's ability to continue providing support for successful, long-term projects.
+In addition, support received from the PATH Foundation for RRRC's Regional Transportation Collaborative and Farm to School position efforts are important for the successful growth of those programs.
 Finally, RRRC's regional housing efforts were aided by successful grants from the Virginia Homeless Solutions Program, but also from funding allocated by member jurisdictions in support of a 0.5 Full-Time Equivalent housing position.